Extended shinjitai: Reduction of extended shinjitai

 Established in 1990, the JIS X 0212 set of auxiliary characters supplemented the previous character set by including both the traditional and simplified forms of certain characters.
 For instance, the traditional 鷗, 瀆, and 潑 characters were included, in addition to the simplified 鴎, 涜, and 溌 characters.
 However, usage of these auxiliary characters in the Shift JIS computer encoding was not taken into consideration, and most word processors remained unable to display these traditional characters.
 The Japanese Language Council meeting of 1992 confirmed the need for a unified character set that could be used in all computers and word processors.

 Released in February 2000, the JIS X 0213-2000 character set was presented as a solution to the problems of the previous character set, as the Shift JIS encoding was expanded to re-include traditional characters such as 鷗, 瀆, and 潑.
-In December of the same year, the Japanese Language Council compiled a list of 22 widely used extended shinjitai (kan'ikanyōjitai) and approved their use in place of their traditional variants in print.
+In December of the same year, the Japanese Language Council compiled a list of 22 widely used extended shinjitai, designated as kan'ikanyōjitai (簡易慣用字体, simple common-use character forms), and approved their use in place of their traditional variants in print.

 JIS X 0213-2004 (released in 2004) made minor modifications to the script, changing character shapes and strokes.
 For characters that are not in the jōyō kanji list, the shinnyō radical (⻌) was changed from having a single dot into a double-dot variant.
 The Windows Vista operating system, released in January 2007, conformed to these modifications, but confusion resulted in cases where the single dot was automatically changed to double dots in, for instance, surnames written using the character 辻.

 The Asahi Shimbun newspaper also modified its characters to conform to the new standards, and altered their Asahi characters in January 2007.